Apps and Mental Health

 It is excellent news for people suffering from mental health conditions and those who wish to use apps to improve mental health.
 They can be handy for helping people learn whether they need help from a therapist.
 Also, people waiting to get treatment can use them to alleviate some symptoms of mental health conditions.

-While apps can serve as an intervention to help people improve mental health and awareness, build self-confidence, become more aware, mindful, and present in the moment, there are still some concerns you should be aware of.
+While apps can serve as an intervention to help people improve mental health and awareness, build self-confidence, and become more aware, mindful, and present in the moment, there are still some concerns you should be aware of.

 One of the biggest concerns is whether therapists available through the apps are professional and certified.
 Some providers have already faced such allegations.
 And even though most of the people will help despite their certifications, the borderline is that you get what you pay for.
 Typically, sessions are much cheaper via apps than at professional offices.
 Thus, it is an option for those that might not afford therapy face-to-face.